 Here’s the plain-English version.
 I’ve reviewed enough debt relief offers over the years to know that the big headline numbers are only part of the story.
 The process, risks, and fee structure matter just as much.

-1. Consultation: You share your debts, budget, income, and what caused the hardship.
+- Consultation: You share your debts, budget, income, and what caused the hardship.
+With Accredited this is free and no-obligation.

-2. Program recommendation: The company explains whether settlement, consolidation, or another option may fit your profile.
+- Program recommendation: The company explains whether a settlement program, a consolidation loan, or another option may fit your profile.

-If you’re new to this, I recommend reading the FTC’s overview of debt relief services and the CFPB’s explainer on what debt settlement is.
-Also remember that canceled debt can sometimes create tax questions, so the IRS page on cancellation of debt is worth reviewing if you settle a large balance.
+If you’re new to this, it’s worth knowing how to spot a bad actor.
+The FTC’s page on debt relief and credit repair scams explains a key red flag: legitimate providers cannot charge you a fee before they actually settle or reduce a debt, so anyone demanding a large upfront payment should be treated with caution.
+The CFPB’s explainer on what a debt relief program is and whether you should use one is also a good neutral starting point.
+And remember that canceled debt can sometimes create tax questions, so the IRS page on cancellation of debt is worth reviewing if you settle a large balance.

 Pros and cons of Accredited Debt Relief